 This course is the continuation of the Introduction course.
-Students improve their skills in understanding and speaking and reading the language, using increased vocabulary, grammar and cultural topics.
+Students improve their skills in understanding and speaking or reading the language, using increased vocabulary, grammar and cultural topics.
 Students read passages for understanding and content, or may write short compositions in the target language on topics already developed through listening, speaking and reading.
 Students also continue to develop their knowledge of history, geography, daily life and other relevant cultural topics (using the target language as appropriate).
+Topics may include food and meals, housing, transportation, clothing, body parts, health, hobbies, transportation and leisure time.
 Students are encouraged to develop individual interests through reports or projects.
 When appropriate, field trips are offered to enrich the curriculum.
 Students will take a district-level final exam at the end of this course.